 As the Licensing Manager for TxDMV, Monique orchestrated the adjustment to teleworking and has led an extremely successful adaptation to keep customer service, application processing and team spirit at a level that was truly seamless.

 Director, Motor Vehicle Crime Prevention Authority

-Joe Canady serves as the Director of the Motor Vehicle Crime Prevention Authority (MVCPA), a grant program administratively supported by the department to provide resources, assistance and training regarding automobile crime to local law enforcement.
+Joe Canady serves as a director of the Motor Vehicle Crime Prevention Authority (MVCPA) for the Texas Department of Motor Vehicles (TxDMV).
+He oversees the grant program administratively supported by the department to provide resources, assistance and training regarding automobile crime to local law enforcement.